 Fun Potato History

 Potatoes are not native to Europe (neither are tomatoes or corn for that matter).
-Even though we associate potatoes with things like fish and chips, french friends, the Irish, and in our case patatas bravas potatoes didn’t make their way to the Old World until after Columbus.
+Even though we associate potatoes with things like fish and chips, french fries, the Irish, and in our case patatas bravas potatoes didn’t make their way to the Old World until after Columbus.

 Even after potatoes were introduced to Europe they were not widely eaten by people (again same with tomatoes), instead being used for animal feed.
 Luckily, someone stumbled onto the deliciousness that is the potato and several hundred years later here we are.